hnzhang/notes/AWS-architect-associate.md

 If  ajob is NOT processed before the visibility time-out period, the message will become visible again and another reader will process it.
 This can result in the same message being delivered twice.

+## Short vs Long Polling
+Polling is the method to retrieve messages from the queues

+* Short Polling(default) return messages immediately even if the message queue being polled is empty.
+When a message is needed right away, short polling is what you need
+* Long polling wiats until message arrives in the queue or the long poll timeout expires.
+Long polling makes it inexpensive to retrieve messages as soon as the messages available.
+Using long polling will reduce the cost because you can reduce the number of empty receives. **Most of use-cases**, you want to use Long Polling.

 # Exam Tricks